 - Keep appliances to a minimum.
 Use only when someone is in the barn.

 - Be sure hay is dry before storing it.
 Moist hay could spontaneously combust.

 - Store hay outside the barn in a dry, covered area, when possible.

 - Mount fire extinguishers in all buildings, especially at entrances.
 Make sure they are current and your family and employees know how to use them.

 - Keep aisles, stall doors and barn doors free of debris and equipment.

-- Have a planned evacuation route for every area of your farm, and familiarize all family members and employees with your evacuation plans.
+- Have a planned evacuation route for every area of your farm, and familiarize all family members and employees with the plans.

-- Post emergency telephone numbers at each telephone and entrance.
-Emergency telephone numbers should include those of the veterinarian, emergency response personnel and qualified livestock handlers.
-Keep your barn's street address clearly posted to tell the 9-1-1 dispatcher or your community emergency services.
+- Post emergency numbers at each telephone and entrance.
+Emergency numbers should include those of the veterinarian, emergency response personnel and qualified livestock handlers.

 - Be sure your address and entrance to your farm are clearly visible from the road.

 - Install smoke alarms and heat detectors in all buildings.
 New heat sensors can detect rapidly changing temperatures in buildings.
 Smoke detectors and heat sensors should be hooked up to sirens that will quickly alert you and your neighbors to a possible fire.

 - Host an open house for emergency services personnel to familiarize them with your property's layout.
 Give them tips on handling your animals or present a mini-seminar with hands-on training.

 - Familiarize your animals with emergency procedures and common things they would encounter during a disaster.

 - Try to desensitize them to flashlights and flashing lights.